senmm/practice/README.md

-# My Note
+# My sandbox

-This repository is my note.
+This repository is my sandbox.